NGO Santé Diabète

 • Continuation of our diploma courses (D.E.S in endocrinology and diabetology and DU in diabetology).
 23 students benefited from it in West and Central Africa.

-• Reinforcement of the clinical skills of the 32 pairs of diabetes referral nurses from Bamako and the various regions of Mali, taking care of more than 20,000 patients in the field, in conjunction with the Ministry of Health and Somed.
+• Strengthening the clinical skills of 32 diabetes focal point doctor–nurse teams from Bamako and various regions of Mali, who provide care to more than 20,000 patients in the field, in collaboration with the Ministry of Health and Somed.

-• Management of T1D and therapeutic education : in partnership with the Mali Hospital and the University Hospitals of Geneva, strengthening of the management and TPD of children and young adults with T1D and training of 11 referring doctors diabetes on T1D.
-Organization of 4 days of patient health litteracy with 80 children and their parents.
-Training of 10 pediatricians from the capital Bamako and 5 regions of the country on the management of diabetes in children and adolescents at the Mali Hospital.
+• Type 1 diabetes care and therapeutic education: In partnership with the Hospital of Mali and the University Hospitals of Geneva, strengthening the care and therapeutic patient education for children and young adults with type 1 diabetes, and training of 11 diabetes reference doctors on T1D.
+Organisation of 24 therapeutic education days for 260 children and their parents.
+Training of 10 pediatricians from the capital, Bamako, and five regions of the country on pediatric and adolescent diabetes care at the Hospital of Mali.
 Strengthening of Dr Togo’s skills as part of the ETP diploma from Geneva hospitals.

 • Intensive online nutrition course : in Mali, 65 health professionals enrolled in the intensive nutrition course, including 27 doctors, 28 nurses and 10 doctor students in endocrinology.

-In 2021, launch of the chair in philosophy at the hospital in Mali: development of a curriculum on the holistic approach to care in order to strengthen the relationship between health professionals and patients with diabetes through the delivery of a course 3-day intensive on the humanities in health and the caregiver / patient relationship at the Mali Hospital by Pr Cynthia Fleury.
+In 2021, launch of the Chair of Philosophy in the Hospital in Mali: development of a curriculum on the holistic approach to care to strengthen the relationship between healthcare professionals and patients with diabetes, and delivery of a three-day intensive course by Professor Cynthia Fleury on health humanities and the caregiver/patient relationship at the Hospital of Mali.

 Prevention and management of comorbidities Diabetes/HIV and diabetes/TB

-As part of a project funded by L’Initiative/Expertise France on diabetes/HIV and diabetes/TB comorbidities with the aim of better integrating the care of people :
+As part of a project on diabetes/HIV and diabetes/TB comorbidities, aimed at better integrating the care of affected individuals:

 • Development and revision of prevention tools and training modules for peer educators, patients and health professionals.

-• Implementation of training actions for health workers in conjunction with the ministries of health and teams of national trainers of: 38 doctors and 34 diabetes referral paramedics; 24 doctors and 24 HIV referral paramedics; 20 physicians and 20 paramedical referents Tuberculosis (TB).
+• Implementation of training activities for health workers in collaboration with the Ministries of Health and national training teams of: 38 doctors and 34 paramedical diabetes reference staff; 24 doctors and 24 paramedical HIV reference staff; 20 doctors and 20 paramedical tuberculosis (TB) reference staff.

-• Implementation of patient prevention actions with the training of 19 peer educators to ensure community prevention of diabetes in people with HIV and prevent HIV / TB in people with diabetes.
+• Implementation of patient prevention actions with the training of 19 peer educators to carry out community-based diabetes prevention for people living with HIV and to prevent HIV/TB among people with diabetes.

 • Production of an advocacy note for national stakeholders on issues related to diabetes / TB and diabetes / HIV comorbidities.